nasserhadim/prizeversity/README.md

 > - GitHub will not allow pushing to the repository sensitive info like CLIENT ID/SECRETS.
 Anyways, the `.env` file shouldn't be included publicly in the repo, so to continue using it locally without pushing it to the repo, despite updates to it, a `.gitignore` file works as a great workaround for this scenario here.
 >
-> - Simply create a `.gitignore` file (anywhere in project is fine, preferrably at the root).
+> - Simply create a `.gitignore` file (anywhere in project is fine, preferrably at the root, e.g. where the `readme.md` file is for instance).
 Then add `.env` to the file, commit and push it to the repo.
 Now when creating/updating a `.env` file, it will be ignored by `git`!

 3.2 Create an `.env` file from `.env.example`: